 *Attendance at Session 1 is Mandatory.
 If you cannot attend Session 1 you will need to book into a later Course.*

-This is an eight-hour online course which covers the following areas via 4 x 2 hour interactive webinar sessions from 6:30pm - 8:30pm AEST (Melbourne, Sydney, Canberra, Brisbane).
+This is a eight-hour online course which covers the following areas via 4 x 2 hour interactive webinar sessions from 2pm - 4pm AEST (Australian Eastern Standard Time)

-This online course will be facilitated by Nigel Polak and was written by Fiona Griffith
+The online series will be facilitated by Fiona Griffith

 Members $260 (inc. GST) for PACFA Registrants and PACFA Member Association members.